-This is the putative beginning of a story that features some characters created for other tales.
-Seusea has her own tales here on these pages, and I plan to do more with our Four Gladiator friends who feature here.
+This is the putative beginning of a story that features characters created for other tales.
+Seusea has her own fiction here on these pages, and I plan to do more with our Four Gladiator friends.
 Anyhow, this is where Seusea and the four men meet.

-Nobody knew the name of the sorceress who controlled Seit, and even fewer people ever saw her, but from her high fortress in the centre of the island, she ruled with an adamantine fist and her word was both law and command.
+Few knew the true name of the sorceress who controlled Seit, and even fewer people ever saw her, but from her high fortress in the centre of the island, she ruled with an adamantine fist and her word was both law and command.
 Every pirate in the region was under her sway and the various masters and satraps of the coastal cities and towns in the region paid her tribute.
-Even the mighty Bacchante, Arch-duke of Telxerxes did nothing to antagonise her.
+Even the mighty Daadaga, Arch-duke of Telxerxes did nothing to antagonise her.

 She was the Hand and to run afoul of that hand was an oppressive lifetime of toil in the mines if one was lucky, or a torrid death from hellfire if luck was not an option.
 The Hand knew no mercy, and her servants were equally as brutal in chastising those who crossed her or her interests.

-Yet some did flout her interests.
-Thu’un-Jarahad or simply Jarad to those who knew him, stood on the bluff overlooking the road from the pirate’s town of Riaelo, tapping his teeth with the hilt of a dagger.
+Yet some did flout them.
+Jorad stood on the bluff overlooking the road from the pirate’s town of Rhaelo, tapping his teeth with the hilt of a dagger.
 A large spider crawled across his shoulder and he brushed it away absently.
 There was a sound behind him, and he turned slightly to see Horoth push through the bushes.
 ‘I hate this place, boss,’ the blond man said.
 ‘I hate bein’ this far fuckin’ south.’

 ‘How far off is the caravan?’
-Jarad asked, accustomed to his friend’s complaints.
+Jorad asked, accustomed to his friend’s complaints.

 ‘’Bout five minutes.
 Quoony will give the signal when it rounds that corner yonder.
 I got Bos camped across the way.
 We’ll pincer ‘em when they get here.’